Maryland Humanities is proud to present a series of programs that explore the military experience and what it means to

 Veterans Oral History Project

 Since 2015, students at Southern High School in Anne Arundel County have conducted oral history interviews with Vietnam War veterans and Vietnamese immigrants who experienced the war.
-These students first receive training in oral history techniques in classroom sessions with oral historian Dr. Barry Lanman of the Martha Ross Center at UMBC.
-Transcripts and video of the interviews are housed at the Maryland State Archives, and can be accessed online here.
+These students first receive training in oral history techniques in classroom sessions with oral historian Dr. Barry Lanman of the Martha Ross Center at the University of Maryland Baltimore County.
+Transcripts and video of the interviews are housed at the Maryland State Archives and can be accessed online here.
 The project is showcased at annual community events.

 Veterans Book Groups

-Maryland Humanities works with local veterans to plan and facilitate small-group reading and discussion programs at the Baltimore County Library, Towson branch, the Harford County Library, Bel Air branch, or the St. Mary’s County Library, Lexington Park branch.
+Maryland Humanities works with local veterans to plan and facilitate small-group reading and discussion programs at the Baltimore County, Towson Library, the Harford County, Bel Air Library, Howard County, Central Branch, Prince George’s County, Montpelier Arts Center, or the St. Mary’s County, Lexington Park library.
 Created by the Maine Humanities Council, Veterans Book Groups aim to bring veterans of all eras and active military together to talk about military experiences and returning to civilian life while providing an informal yet supportive environment for discussion.